-IMPORTANT: Due to the ever changing circumstances relating to COVID-19, please scan and email your Entrance Certificate application form to firstname.lastname@example.org.
+IMPORTANT: Due to the ever-changing circumstances relating to Covid-19, we are asking applicants to scan and email their Entrance Certificate application form to firstname.lastname@example.org.
 If possible, the application should be collated into one PDF document.

 Disclosure Scotland forms must now be completed online.
-Please scroll down on this page for more information.
+Please scroll down this page for more information.

 We issue entrance certificates to certify that an individual is a fit and proper person to enter into a traineeship.
 This is just one of the stages that fitness and properness will be assessed during your career as a solicitor.
 You can find out more about what 'fit and proper' means below.

 An entrance certificate is an essential document that all trainees must have before starting their traineeship.
 When the trainee has their entrance certificate, they must then return a training contract signed by themselves and their employer.